 #12 Books to Read Page

 This page is only useful for readers.
 It is one of my most artsy pages but it is very simple.
-I just used a ruler to made random rectangles with a rounded top edge.
-The apple is just a circle with a stem and leaf.
-This design is inspired by Productive&Pretty’s Bullet Journal Book Spread (10 Ideas!) post.
+I just draw rectangles at different heights and sizes, there is no pattern.

 The wish list page is perfect for people (like me) who want, or need, more stuff than they can afford.
 It’s simple the heading can be designed but doesn’t have to be.